Alfresco/docs-alfresco/content-services/latest/develop/reference/surf-framework-ref.md

 back an HTTP cookie.
 This cookie must be applied to every subsequent request, as MediaWiki looks to it to inform the application of who is making the request.

-Alfresco Content Services has a similar REST-based means for authenticating.
+Content Services has a similar REST-based means for authenticating.
 It is slightly different in that the RESTful parameters are not the same as those of MediaWiki.
-Also, Alfresco Content Services hands back a ticket in an XML return payload.
-This ticket must be applied to the HTTP headers of every subsequent call so that Alfresco Content Services knows who is making the request.
+Also, Content Services hands back a ticket in an XML return payload.
+This ticket must be applied to the HTTP headers of every subsequent call so that Content Services knows who is making the request.
 Every application has a slightly different way of handling its authentication.
 For this reason, Surf makes it easy to write your own authenticators and plug them into your connectors entirely through configuration.